 Korean lessons of this type are aimed towards those that need to learn Korean to aid them with their employment.
 For those just starting out, it is integral to learn basic greetings and business etiquette.
 Reading and writing can be adopted once the simple precepts are out of the way.
 Success has come from students who are involved in the import/export business, international negotiations and acquisitions, those seeking jobs in multinational companies and those working with foreign colleagues, academia and bureaucracy.
 Even our most basic lesson for beginners will have the student finishing the lesson with basic telephone/e-mail skills in Korean, as well as survival Korean should a short stay in the country is needed.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

-Those wishing to learn Korean in groups of two or more together (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons) can sign up for our group classes.
-All students must be at nearly the same level of Korean proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster Korean Lessons can occur with up to 12 people.
+Lessons in Korean are also accessible for 2 or more studying in tandem (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
+All those involved must have around the same experience of the language, similar needs for areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn does not advise classes of more than 6-8 people, although In-Company Taster Korean sessions can be run with as many as 12 people.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

-Our native speaker qualified Korean language teachers can train you and your colleagues at your office or home at a time to suit you.
-Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
-In certain circumstances, if your home or office is not available, you can take your classes at the trainer's office.
-Course books are provided.
+You and your colleagues can be trained by our native-speaking fully-qualified Korean tutors at a time and location to suit you.
+Classes can take place any day, even weekends, and can happen in the morning, afternoon or evening.
+If the case may be that your home or office is not convenient, there is always the option to take your classes at the office of your teacher.
+Study books for the lesson are provided.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

 Lessons in Korean are also accessible for two or more people studying in tandem (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
 All those involved must have around the same experience of the language, similar needs of areas of proficiency and must be able to meet at the same time and place.
 Bookings must be made for all students at the same time.
 Listen & Learn does not advise classes of more than 6-8 people, though In-Company Taster Korean sessions can be run with as many as 12 people.
 Enquire now about our Korean Courses or Take A Free Korean Level Test